sajeed11/api-questions/README.md

 | **Token Validity** | Short-lived access tokens, refresh tokens    | Stored on the client                                                |
 | **Complexity**     | More complex, involves multiple parties      | Simpler, typically involves only client/server                      |
 | **Security**       | Supports scopes, secure for delegated access | Secure, but care needed with token storage (local storage, cookies) |

+## When to prefer OAuth vs JWT:

+- **Choose OAuth when:**

+  - You need to allow users to grant limited access to third-party services.
+  - You want to delegate access to user data (e.g., using Google, Facebook, or X login).
+  - You are dealing with _third-party_ applications that need access to APIs with specific scopes of permission (e.g., read-only, write access).
+  - You need to handle _complex access control_ (roles, scopes) and support for refresh tokens.

+- **Choose JWT when:**
+  - Your are building an API where _stateless authentication_ is required (e.g., mobile apps, single-page web apps).
+  - You want a simple way to handle user login and authentication.
+  - You prefer a token-based solution that can be easily verified on the JWT contains all necessary information.

+## Combining OAuth and JWT:

+- It's common to combine OAuth with JWT.
+For example, an OAuth server can issue a JWT as an token.
+This allows OAuth to delegate authorization, while JWT is used to store user information and scopes within the token itself.